mkloubert/jqChessBoard/README.md

 }
 ```

-Instead of string values that represent HTML code it is also possible to define a function.
+Instead of string values that represent HTML code, it is also possible to define functions for one or more properties.

 ```javascript
 {